vatpac-technology/pilot-resources/docs/radio-telephony/controlledaerodromes.md

 ### PDC

-You may recive a PDC at any time with out requesting it, OR you may request a PDC on freq with the following phraseology
+You may recive a PDC at any time with out requesting it (via direct message), OR you may request a PDC on freq with the following phraseology.

 `" [Callsign] for [Destniation] Request PDC"`

+!!!
+NOTE
+    - If you wish to recive a PDC via CPDLC/ACARS check the controller info for a CPDLC/PDC logon code and send a PDC request that way.
+    - CPDLC/PDC logons are 4 letter codes and will look like `CPDLC/PDC YYYY`
+    - Controller info can be found by double clicking the frequency in the frequency list in V/X pilot

 After you recived a PDC you are required to read it back on the specified freq.
 FIRST inform the controller you have a PDC readback so they can be ready to check it.